-Capacity for 918 total units, including 191 lower-, 150 moderate, and 577 above-moderate income units, has been identified to meet the City's RHNA.
+Capacity for 826 total units, including 192 lower-, 148 moderate, and 586 above-moderate income units, has been identified to meet the City's RHNA.
 Most of the identified capacity is within approved project sites, some of which are final phases of larger developments.
-As shown on Figure 3-40, Land Inventory Sites, and Table 3-10, Site Inventory Capacity, the site identified to accommodate the majority of the lower-income RHNA is located as part of a mixed-income neighborhood in the approved Homestead Phase 2B project in the southwestern corner of the city, with capacity for 180 lower-income units, and 128 above moderate-income units.
-In addition, capacity for 11 lower-income units on vacant sites are identified north of Dixon Avenue and east of West A Street, providing a total of 191 lower-income units.
+As shown on Figure 3-40, Land Inventory Sites, and Table 3-11, Land Inventory Site Capacity, the site identified to accommodate the majority of the lower-income RHNA is located as part of a mixed-income neighborhood in the approved Homestead Phase 2B project in the southwestern corner of the city, with capacity for 180 lower-income units, and 128 above moderate-income units.
+In addition, capacity for 11 lower-income units on vacant sites are identified north of Dixon Avenue and east of West A Street, providing a total of 192 lower-income units.

-FIGURE 3-40, LAND INVENTORY SITES
+FIGURE 3-40: LAND INVENTORY SITES

-Source: City of Dixon, July 2022
+Source: City of Dixon, September 2022

-Capacity for 150 moderate-income units is spread throughout the southern half of the city on moderate/above moderate mixed-income sites, with capacity identified in the Homestead villages, on two vacant parcels in the Valley Glen Orchards neighborhood and one in the Sutton at Parklane development.
-Siteswith capacity for 396 above moderate-income sites are identified throughout the southern half of the city within approved projects in the Homestead neighborhoods in both low/moderate/above moderate and moderate/above-moderate mixed-income developments, and additional capacity for 35 above moderate-income units within the Valley Glen Orchards III project.
+Capacity for 145 moderate-income units is spread throughout the southern half of the city on moderate/above moderate mixed-income sites, with capacity identified in the Homestead villages, in the Valley Glen Orchards neighborhood and one in the Sutton at Parklane development.
+Sites with capacity for 581 above moderate-income sites are identified throughout the southern half of the city within approved projects in the Homestead neighborhoods in both low/moderate/above moderate and moderate/above-moderate mixed-income developments, and additional capacity for above moderate-income units within the Valley Glen Orchards III project.
 Additionally, three sites are identified with approved capacity for 144 above moderate-income units in the vicinity of the North 1st Street and I-80 interchange in the northwestern portion of the city.